netmilk/larz/README.md

 ### Auth

-Lar` will be at your service when you use `basic` authentication with username `root` and the same password as for our wifi.
+Larz will be at your service when you use `basic` authentication with username `root` and the same password as for our wifi.

 ### The status of Larz